 The amount of private equity moving into the US oil and gas sector has risen dramatically over the past year, drawn by a long-term bet on rising commodity prices and heightened demand for energy infrastructure.
 This is according to PwC, the consultancy, which put out a report on US energy sector deals today.

-While the lack of a coherent national energy policy is nothing new for the US, Standard & Poor’s ratings service says in a new report that Washington’s current inability to definitively establish long-lasting energy policies and regulations distinguishes today’s situation from earlier eras.
+While the lack of a coherent national energy policy is nothing new for the US, Standard & Poor’s Ratings Services says in a new report that Washington’s current inability to definitively establish long-lasting energy policies and regulations distinguishes today’s situation from earlier eras.
 Read more

 ConocoPhillips’ shrink-to-grow strategy is doing more than benefitting the company and its shareholders.
-It turns out the architect of the programme, Jim Mulva, Conoco’s chief executive (pictured), got a 25 per cent increase in total compensation to $17.9m in 2010.
+It turns out the architect of the programme, Jim Mulva, Conoco’s chief executive, got a 25 per cent increase in total compensation to $17.9m in 2010.